hapax/hapax.github.io/assets/teaching.md

 But if most students hate walking through scrubland, maybe we should restrict advanced classes to those who enjoy it, the "natural walkers" who trudge tirelessly and without complaint for hours.

+Mathematics has its own world, a vast topography of features and landforms that must be traversed by manipulating symbols, but manipulating symbols is not itself the goal.